RakibHasan221b/Penguin-100/README.md

 ## 3. How It Works
 1. GitHub Actions triggers the workflow daily at 7:30 AM CET.
 2. The `prediction.py` script fetches new data from the API.
+3. The data is cleaned to handle any missing values.
-3. The trained model (`penguin_classifier.pkl`) predicts the species.
+4. The trained model (`penguin_classifier.pkl`) predicts the species.
-4. The results are displayed and stored for future analysis.
+5. The results are displayed and stored for future analysis.

 ## 4. Setup Instructions
 1. Clone the repository: